| Title: | Create Tables for Reporting Clinical Trials |

 The names may contain NA.
 Else an error.

-Most hypothesis-test-functions in R like t.test
+Most hypothesis-test-functions in R like t.test or chisq.test return an object of class htest.

 This object passes this checks.